chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 result in a much more succinct expression of the computation.

-In addition, the Chapel program's syntax is subtly benefitting from its post-SPMD programming model by having the program start as a single task running on locale 0 rather than requiring the programmer to write a `main()` procedure that is intended to be run once per compute node, socket, or processor core.
-It's also benefitting from Chapel's support of a global address space, by having arbitrary locales write to a single console output stream associated with locale
+In addition, the Chapel program's syntax is subtly benefiting from its post-SPMD programming model by having the program start as a single task running on locale 0 rather than requiring the programmer to write a `main()` procedure that is intended to be run once per compute node, socket, or processor core.
+It's also benefiting from Chapel's support of a global address space, by having arbitrary locales write to a single console output stream associated with locale
 0. Such benefits would become even more dramatic for a more complex